Barbara Taylor Bradford was born 10 May 1933 and died 24 November 2024.

 - I know people say I write about women who are rich, but that is not really true.
 I write about women who become successful.

-Barbara Taylor Bradford is a best-selling English novelist.
+Barbara Taylor Bradford was a best-selling English novelist.
 Her debut novel, A Woman of Substance, was published in 1979 and has sold over 30 million copies worldwide.
 It is one of the top-ten bestselling novels of all time.
-She has written 27 novels.
+She wrote 40 novels.

 Source for Image